-If you are stuck in a situation where you have forgotten the pin, security pattern or the password of your phone, and are looking for ways on how to bypass it, then you have stumbled on the right place.
-As in this post, we will give you a complete guide on how you would be able to bypass the Android secured lock screen, and get into your phone.
-Note that if you forgot your security pattern, pin or password, you are not logged out of your Android smartphone forever.
-Matter of fact, there are several ways or methods that you can apply and bypass the security lock on your phone.
+If you are stuck in a situation where you have forgotten the pin, security pattern, or the password of your phone, and are looking for ways on how to bypass it, then you have stumbled on the right place.
+As in this post, we will give you a complete guide on how you would bypass the Android secured lock screen and get into your phone.
+If you forgot your security pattern, pin, or password, you are not logged out of your Android smartphone forever.
+As a matter of fact, there are several ways or methods that you can apply and bypass the security lock on your phone.

-Although, there are several methods using which, you can bypass the Android secured lock screen, but they are not that easy and require some of your time and patience.
-But, it is rather good to have time and patience than to shell out money in order to buy a replacement device.
-In this post, we will give you the top 5 most effective methods which you can use on your Android phone, of which you have forgotten the security pattern, pin, or password and you are looking to log in to the device easily.
+Although there are several methods that you can bypass the Android secured lock screen, they are not that easy and require some of your time and patience.
+It is rather good to have time and patience than to shell out money to buy a replacement device.
+In this post, we will give you the top 5 most effective methods you can use on your Android phone, of which you have forgotten the security pattern, pin, or password and are looking to log in to the device easily.
 So, that being said, let us get straight into the article itself:

 Use the Forgot Pattern Feature

 This trick works on Android devices running Android 4.4 or lower.
-If you have forgotten your device’s password, pin, or pattern, then after 5 failed attempts on the lock screen, you will be shown a message saying “Try again in 30 seconds“.
-You need to tap on the button situated at the bottom of the screen that says “Forgot Pattern” feature.
+If you have forgotten your device’s password, pin, or pattern, then after 5 failed attempts on the lock screen, you will be shown a message saying, “Try again in 30 seconds“.
+It would help if you tapped on the button situated at the bottom of the screen that says “Forgot Pattern” feature.
 Note that it is similar for passwords and pins as well.
-Once you have hit the forgot pattern button, you need to enter the Google account details which are logged in the Android device.
-You will be either sent an email with your lock pattern or you will be asked to change the pattern right away.
+Once you have hit the forgot pattern button, you need to enter the Google account details logged in the Android device.
+You will be either sent an email with your lock pattern or asked to change the pattern right away.

 Use Find My Device Option

-Most of the Android phones come with this Find My Device option inbuilt which lets you do a variety of things in case you have lost your phone or it is stolen.
+Most of the Android phones come with this Find My Device option inbuilt, which lets you do various things in case you have lost your phone, or it is stolen.
 For starters, you can block your phone, factory reset your phone, ring your phone, and much more.
 However, in case you have forgotten your device’s pin, password, or pattern, then firstly, you need to make sure that you have logged in with the same Google account as you are using on your phone.
 And you can do this procedure on either a mobile phone or a desktop.
-Then you need to head over here.
+Then it would be best if you head over here.

-Once you are able to see your phone, you need to press the lock button.
+Once you can see your phone, you need to press the lock button.
 Once you have pressed the lock button, you will be asked to enter a new password, which will ultimately replace the pin, password, or the pattern stored on your device.
-Type in the new password twice to create a new password and then again, click the lock button.
+Type in the new password twice to create a new password, and then again, click the lock button.
 It will take some time to change the password, after which you will be able to enter into your Android device with the help of the newly created password.

 Do a Factory Reset

 This step requires you to give up your data stored on your phone if you wish to enter and use your phone.
 Basically, factory reset resets your Android device to the original condition as you would have purchased the phone brand new, meaning that all the data, accounts, messages, photos, videos, etc. will be deleted if you factory reset your phone.
-But, this also means that you will be able to set your phone from scratch which means that you can bypass the pattern, pin, or password, which you have forgotten.
-However, all the latest phones come equipped with FRP (Factory Reset Protection) which avoids anyone from factory resetting your phone easily.
+This also means that you will be able to set your phone from scratch, which means you can bypass the pattern, pin, or password you have forgotten.
+However, all the latest phones come equipped with FRP (Factory Reset Protection), which avoids anyone from factory resetting your phone easily.

-If your phone has been purchased after 2016, then you need to remember the Google account details including the password if you wish to reset your device to factory settings.
-However, if not then you can start off by switching off your phone.
-Then press the volume down and power button simultaneously, to bring the bootloader menu on your Android device’s screen.
-From here, using the volume buttons select the Recovery mode option.
-In order to select that option, press the Power button.
+If your phone has been purchased after 2016, you need to remember the Google account details, including the password, to reset your device to factory settings.
+However, if not, then you can start by switching off your phone.
+Then press the volume down and power button simultaneously to bring the bootloader menu on your Android device’s screen.
+From here, using the volume buttons, select the Recovery mode option.
+To select that option, press the Power button.

-Now, keep pressing the power button and press the volume up button to enter the recovery mode, and in that menu, using the volume button navigate over to Wipe data/factory reset option and select it using the power button.
+Now, keep pressing the power button and press the volume up button to enter the recovery mode.
+In that menu, use the volume button to navigate the Wipe data/factory reset option and select it using the power button.
 Once the process is complete, select the Reboot option.
 Once the device reboots, you will find that the lock screen has been bypassed.

 Use ADB and Fastboot Tools to Remove Password File